 - When introducing milk, modified or whole milk is best up until 2 years; then light blue® or mega milk®.
 Trim® or calcium trim® is preferable from 5 years on.
 For more information read Lea’s article Milk matters

 - An allergy to cow’s milk, depending on severity may necessitate that a child requires a modified formula to drink for the first 12-18mths and may then move onto soy or rice milk as guided by their paediatrician.

 - Fat is important for the development of brain and nerve tissue however this is available in sufficient amounts in staple foods such as meat and cheese without the addition of butter 62% of which is saturated fat.
-Polyunsaturated fats in the form of margarines, fish, avocado and nuts are healthier sources of fat for children.
+Polyunsaturated fats in the form of margarines and vegetable oils, fish, avocado and nuts are healthier sources of fat for children.

 - Food allergies need to be respected and Grandparents are advised to avoid trying to set up food challenges if their grandchildren (with known allergies) come to stay.
 Be guided by the child’s parent or their doctor as to any foods that they should avoid.

 - Trying new foods are to be encouraged.
 However children should not be pressured to “clean up their plates” if they are feeling full as over-riding a child’s sense of fullness can make it hard for them to regulate their own food intake as they get older.
 Obviously be guided by a child’s growth rate and for more information read Lea’s article “Who controls feeding the mother or the child” as well as “Picky eating affects all age groups”.